 Vietnam’s unofficial national dish, pho is a light, mild flavoured broth with taste-enhancing DIY herbs and seasoning.
 It’s served with almost any meat type you can think of but a chicken pho works wonders with its delicate nature.
-At Le Hanoi you can slurp on pho made with chicken drumsticks or breast.
+At Viet Food you can slurp on pho made with chicken drumsticks or breast.

 Spring Onion and Chicken Floss Roll at Chinatown Bakery